Watch Out for These 5 Tax Scams

 1. SSN Scam

-With the SSN Scam, fraudsters will call claiming they can cancel or suspend your SSN for unpaid bills.
-The IRS says if you receive this call you should hang up and block the phone number.
-Scammers use this tactic to frighten their victims into giving out their personal information.
-A good rule of thumb is to never give your personal information over the phone unless you’re 100% sure the caller is legitimate.
-The IRS will never demand immediate payment, ask you to make payments to anyone other than the U.S. Treasury or threaten to have law enforcement arrest you if you do not pay right away.
-If you receive this type of phone call, report the number to the IRS.
+In the SSN Scam, fraudsters may call claiming they can cancel or suspend your Social Security Number due to unpaid bills.
+The IRS advises that if you receive such a call, you should immediately hang up and block the number.
+Scammers use this fear tactic to pressure victims into sharing personal information.
+A simple rule to remember: never share your personal details over the phone unless you’re absolutely certain the caller is legitimate.
+The IRS will never demand immediate payment, request payments to anyone other than the U.S. Treasury, or threaten arrest by law enforcement if you don’t pay right away.
+If you receive this kind of call, be sure to report the number to the IRS.

 2. Email Scam

-First and foremost, the IRS will never send unsolicited emails and doesn’t email taxpayers about the status of their refund.
-These fraudulent emails include subject lines like “Automatic Income Tax Reminder” or “Electronic Tax Return Reminder.”
-The email will have a link that asks you to create a temporary password to access the files, but don’t do it!
-Clicking the link downloads malware to your computer that gives scammers access to your personal information and financial accounts.
-Fraudsters are getting more clever every year by creating emails that appear legitimate and designing websites that look similar to the IRS’s actual site.
-Check out our blog, How to Spot Phishing Scams, for more tips on protecting yourself from scammers.
+First and foremost, the IRS will never send unsolicited emails and does not contact taxpayers regarding the status of their refunds.
+Be cautious of fraudulent emails with subject lines such as “Automatic Income Tax Reminder” or “Electronic Tax Return Reminder.”
+These emails often contain a link urging you to create a temporary password to access your files – don’t click it!
+Doing so can download malware to your computer, giving scammers access to your personal and financial information.
+As scammers grow more sophisticated each year, they craft emails that look legitimate and design fake websites that closely resemble the IRS’s official site.
+For more tips on how to protect yourself from phishing scams, check out our blog, How to Spot a Phishing Scam.

 3. Phone Scam

-There’s a new twist on the ever-popular phone scam.
-Fraudsters will call claiming to be from the Taxpayer Advocacy Service and even go as far as “spoofing” their number so it appears to be from the advocacy group.
-Fraudsters are looking for personal information like your Social Security number and individual taxpayer identification number.
-Keep in mind that the Taxpayer Advocacy Service wouldn’t call you without reason.
-If you receive this type of phone call and you’re unsure what to do, ask for a reference number, hang up, and call the Taxpayer Advocacy Service and ask them if they made the call.
+A new twist on the classic phone scam is making the rounds.
+Fraudsters are now posing as representatives from the Taxpayer Advocacy Service, even “spoofing” their phone number to make it appear legitimate.
+These scammers are after your personal information, such as your Social Security number and taxpayer identification number.
+Remember, the Taxpayer Advocacy Service will never call you without a valid reason.
+If you receive one of these suspicious calls, ask for a reference number, hang up, and contact the Taxpayer Advocacy Service directly to verify whether they made the call or not.

 4. Ghost Scam

 Make sure you fully vet a tax preparer before using their services.
 First, ask for their Preparer Tax Identification.
 It’s required that they have this to sign the return.
-Ghost preparers will ask you to print the form, sign it for them, and then mail it to the IRS.
-If you’re e-filing with a ghost tax return preparer, they’ll refuse to sign it digitally.
-They will also likely request cash, create fake tax deductions to inflate your refund, and direct refunds into their accounts instead of yours.
+Be wary of “ghost preparers” who may ask you to print, sign, and mail the form to the IRS on their behalf.
+If you’re e-filing, a ghost preparer will likely refuse to sign the return electronically.
+These scammers may also request cash payments, lie about tax deductions to inflate your refund, and route the refund into their own account instead of yours.
+Always ensure you’re working with a legitimate, trustworthy professional.

 5. Tax Transcript Scam

-Fraudsters use tax transcripts as bait to get people to open documents that actually contain malware.
-They disguise themselves as banks & financial institutions and will include subject lines such as “Tax Account Transcript” or “Tax Transcript.”
+Fraudsters are using tax transcripts as bait to trick people into opening documents that contain malware.
+They often impersonate banks or financial institutions and use subject lines like “Tax Account Transcript” or “Tax Transcript” to lure victims.

-It can be tough to determine if the IRS is actually contacting you.
-The IRS says they almost always contact taxpayers through regular mail delivered by the United States Postal Service.
+It can be difficult to know if the IRS is genuinely reaching out to you.
+The IRS states that they typically contact taxpayers through regular mail sent via the United States Postal Service, not through unsolicited emails or messages.

 For more information on making this tax filing season a breeze, check out our tips on how to prepare for tax season.